KlimRadostev/FdF/README.md

 In this project I created a wireframe that gets a certain rectangular input and returns a 3D map according to the values in the rectangle

-ARROW KEYS:
+FEATURES

-left -> to move image left,
+left in arrow keys -> to move image left,

-right -> to move image right,
+right in arrow keys -> to move image right,

-up -> to move image up,
+up in arrow keys -> to move image up,

-down -> to move image down,
+down in arrow keys -> to move image down,

 plus sign in number pad -> shifts the upper levels in the input up,